-Pros Faster backup speed for subsequent backups compared to non-VDDK backup, as a result of backing up only the used size of your VM instead of the entire machine to enhance backup efficiency.
+Pros Faster backup speed for subsequent backups, as a result of backing up only the used size of your VM instead of the entire machine to enhance backup efficiency.
 This also helps with minimizing the storage size requirement and saving storage cost.
 Run Direct is supported.

 Cons Requires paid license, i.e. VMware Essentials License for usage of vSphere API.
 Requires VMFS5, VMFS6 or vSAN datastores to support full and incremental backups according to used size of the guest VM.